Christie Brinkley Heats Up Instagram While Clad In Semi-Sheer Swimsuit

 Brinkley wore her long, blond locks down and waved, and the majority of her mane tumbled past the tree branch.
 The second photo in the series featured a more up-close view of Brinkley that was grabbed from the same photo.

-Fans have not been shy about sharing their admiration over the sizzling throwback shots.
-The update has accrued over 11,000 likes and 400-plus comments from fans.
-Most applauded Brinkley’s fit figure while a few more used emoji instead of words.
+Fans have not been shy about sharing their admiration for the sizzling throwback.
+The update has accrued over 11,000 likes and 400-plus comments.
+Most applauded Brinkley’s fit figure, while some users used emoji instead of words.

 “Ur a true beauty.. inside and out,” one follower gushed with the addition of a single black heart emoji.

 “You’ve been such an inspiration to me and so many women as we soar through our decades learning to love each decade full of change.
 Many thanks from this North Dakota 58 year old wife, mom and grandma.
-Thanks Christie,” a second raved.
+Thanks Christie,” a second admirer raved.

-“Your message is from the inside out….absolutely beautiful!” one more added.
+“Your message is from the inside out….absolutely beautiful!” one more person added.